How to Pick the Best Mattress for Your Adjustable Bed Frame

 Single Mattresses versus Split Mattresses

-One of the main features you want to consider is whether the adjustable bed you are purchasing is a single or split design.
+Another important factor to consider when selecting a mattress for your adjustable foundation is whether the adjustable bed itself is a single or split design.
 For consumers who may not know, a split bed is when you have two independently functioning bases.
 The idea behind the split base is that each sleeper can have his or her own sleep settings and positions without affecting the comfort of their partner.
 In order to use a split design with these intentions, you must also use a separate mattress on each base.
 The most common setup for a split adjustable bed is to use two Twin XL mattresses with two Twin XL bases, that can either be synced and function as one unit, or function separately.

-Your mattress thickness can affect the flexibility and durability of a mattress when paired with an adjustable bed.
+Your mattress thickness can also affect the flexibility and durability of the mattress itself when paired with an adjustable bed.
 A mattress that measures too thick can reduce the flexibility and limits the mobility of the adjustable bed.
 On the other hand, a thin mattress is much less durable and likely will not provide the support you are looking for.
 There are tradeoffs with each level of thickness, and you will have to find the best balance for your needs.
-The suggested thickness for adjustable beds is 8 to 12 inches thick.
+The suggested thickness for mattresses being paired with adjustable foundations is 8 to 12 inches thick.

-This overview of key adjustable mattress features should help you make an informed a decision when buying a new or replacement mattress for an adjustable bed.
-If you are considering introducing an adjustable base to your sleep regimen, you should carefully consider all of the features mentioned above.
-If you are still having trouble deciding what to buy, a BedInABox® customer service specialist can be reached via phone call or chat box, and will be happy to help!
+Regardless of your sleep needs, pairing the appropriate mattress with an adjustable foundation is the key to a truly custom sleep experience.
+This overview of important mattress features should help you make an informed decision should you decide to pair a mattress with an adjustable base for an upgraded sleep setup.
+Before introducing an adjustable base to your sleep regimen, you should carefully consider all of the features mentioned above.
+However, if you are still having trouble deciding what to buy, a BedInABox® customer service specialist can be reached via phone call or chat box, and will be happy to help!